spences10/scottspence.com/posts/2021/11/02/backup-ubuntu-wsl-instances/index.md

 ## Set up save location

-I'm going to want to save the distrobution in a folder somewhere on my hard drive.
-For me that will be a new folder on a dive that's not my main partition.
+I'm going to want to save the distribution in a folder somewhere on my hard drive.
+For me that will be a new folder on a drive that's not my main partition.

-If you want to see the dives you have available in PowerShell you can use this:
+If you want to see the drives you have available in PowerShell you can use this:

 ```powershell